MichaelOE/homeassistant-stecagrid/README.md

 I used a cheap LAN-to-RS485 converter to connect to the inverter - https://raspberrypi.dk/produkt/rs485-til-ethernet-converter-til-eu/

 ## Sensors
-Currently I have the interver return only 2 values - current output power and the inverter timestamp.
+Currently I have the inverter return only 2 values - 'current power output' and the 'inverter timestamp'.
 According to the Steca docs, it should return other values as well, but maybe my inverter firmware is too old as it just returns 'not supported' for other queries.
+If you know how to get more info, please let me know. :smiley:

 ![billede](https://github.com/user-attachments/assets/c2e4b919-ea91-4371-859f-10ad60c8dd92)